Court Says PAGA Representative Action Waiver Is Unenforceable Even Though Plaintiff Had Ability to Opt Out of Arbitration Agreement

 The Court of Appeal interpreted these provisions, particularly the bolded language, to mean that the class/representative action waiver is not severable from the remainder of the agreement, meaning that either the employee foregoes his or her right to arbitrate class or representative claims or the entire arbitration agreement is unenforceable as to that employee and the parties’ dispute must be resolved in court.
 Because the class/representative action waiver was unenforceable in part (as to the PAGA representative action waiver), the unique non-severability language in the provision rendered the entire agreement unenforceable.
 For this reason, the Court of Appeal held that the plaintiff did not have to arbitrate any of her claims and the trial court should not have ordered any part of the action to arbitration.

 The Securitas case is a reminder for California employers that California state courts are bound by Iskanian and will enforce class action waiver provisions in employment arbitration agreements, but will not enforce PAGA representative action waiver provisions.
 The Securitas case also is the first to hold that an opt-out right does not make a PAGA representative action waiver enforceable.
 Finally, the Securitas case demonstrates the importance of well-crafted severability provisions in order to maximize enforceability of an arbitration agreement, even where a portion of it (e.g. a PAGA representative action waiver) is deemed unenforceable.
-To review the full decision in this case, click here.
 California employers should also note that even though the United States Supreme Court recently declined to review the Iskanian decision, another petition for review involving the same issue (California's view that PAGA representative action waivers are unenforceable) is currently pending before the United States Supreme Court in Bridgestone Retail Operations v.
 Milton Brown (U.S. Supreme Court Docket No. 14-790).
 The United States Supreme Court is expected to decide whether or not it will grant review in that case in the next couple of months.
 We will keep you posted on the outcome of that petition.